 Carl Samara is a Customer Success Manager at KGS Buildings.
 He has over 20 years of experience in HVAC/R and controls with a focus on Building Management Systems.
 Carl brings real world, field level experience and customer portfolio management expertise to the KGS Buildings team.
 He is excited to continue the development of automated FDD in the Commercial Buildings market and passionate about energy efficiency through streamlined maintenance and data analysis.
 A love for travel suits his position well as Carl works remotely from Marietta, GA and supports our customer base world wide.

-Alex Ortiz - Sales Account Manager
+Alex Ortiz - Account Executive

 Sanjeev Saxena - Lead Software Architect

 Sanjeev Saxena is a Lead Software Architect at KGS Buildings.
 He is a highly accomplished, analytical, and dynamic hands on professional with over 30 years of experience architecting and implementing software and system improvements that streamline business operations and support long-term business objectives.
 Over 15 years of experience in Enterprise level software system architectures based on, but not limited to, SOA and SaaS-based software solutions across the Energy, Finance, Healthcare, Academic, Multimedia, and Recruiting verticals.
 Sanjeev is well versed in several technologies but has a passion for the .NET technology stack.